Cenwulf/FlexiRex-Fusion/README.md

 | :-------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------: |
 | ![Joints scaled by a factor of 0.8](/assets/images/joint_scale_factor_0.8.png?raw=true) | ![Joints scaled by a factor of 1.0](/assets/images/joint_scale_factor_1.0.png?raw=true) | ![Joints scaled by a factor of 1.2](/assets/images/joint_scale_factor_1.0.png?raw=true) |

-Note: The scaling is centred on the joint axle centre so setting this value too high will cause the cut-out for the shackle to break through and partially bisect some of the smaller segments of the model.
-The joint_axle_offset parameter can be used to mitigate this but even so, the maximum increase in joint scale is only ~20% (joint scale factor of 1.2)
+_Note: The scaling is centred on the joint axle centre so setting this value too high will cause the cut-out for the shackle to break through and partially bisect some of the smaller segments of the model.
+The joint_axle_offset parameter can be used to mitigate this but even so, the maximum increase in joint scale is only ~20% (joint scale factor of 1.2)._

 #### joint_axle_offset